-Here’s a more realistic look at what the extrovert-introvert spectrum looks like and why one end isn’t any better or worse than the other.
+Here’s a more realistic look at the extrovert-introvert spectrum and why one end isn’t any better or worse than the other.

 People who tend to fall near the extrovert end of things draw their energy from the outside world: the people, places, and things around them.

 You enjoy working in a group

 Extroverted people tend to feel most comfortable when working with other people, whether the task is a work project, party planning with friends, or a school assignment.

 You might organize the group, keep it running smoothly, or even jump in as the leader.

 No matter how you participate, you most likely feel energized to do your best work when that work involves active collaboration with other people.

 You’re always ready to try something new

 Are you confident and outgoing?
 Not afraid of taking a chance on something you’ve never done before, even if it’s a little risky?
 Maybe you find it easy to change plans or adapt to a new situation.

 If so, you probably have a more extroverted personality.